miket-llc/jem/README.md

 ## Using Cursor AI

 Cursor AI can be used to enhance your development experience by providing intelligent code suggestions and assistance.
 Ensure you have Cursor AI installed and configured in your Visual Studio Code environment.

+## Error Handling and Logging

+JEM uses a centralized logging service managed by the main process.
+The renderer process sends log messages to the main process via IPC.
+If the IPC call fails, the renderer process logs messages to the console.
+This ensures that log messages are captured consistently and provides immediate feedback during development.

 ## Contributing